cellml/libcellml/docs/tutorials/tutorial4/tutorial4_cpp.rst

     - A way to update the gradient function of each of the state variables as the solution progresses; and
     - A method to move from the current solution position to the next one.

+For a more detailed background on numerical integration, please see :ref:`Solution methods for ODEs<theory_ode_solutions>`.

 Allocating arrays
 +++++++++++++++++
 Because we're writing this tutorial based around a general situation, we can use the helper functions provided to allocate these arrays to the right size.